The Lodge of Sorrow

 Wherever an Elk may roam,

-Whatever his lot in life may be,
+Whatever their lot in life may be,

 when this hour falls upon the dial of night